Hayati Pro Ultra Plus 3 for £30. Buy Now.

 Refillable Vape Kits – Why Devices Are Not Taxed

-Refillable kits are not taxed under the new rules.
-The vape tax only applies to the liquid you buy, not the device, coil, or battery.
-This gives you more control, as you can choose your bottle size and nicotine strength to manage the impact of the duty once it begins.
+Refillable vape kits themselves are not taxed.
+The vape tax applies only to the liquid you buy, not the device, tank, coil, or battery.

 Vaping Products Duty HMRC

-Like other excise duties, the 2026 vape tax will generate public revenue.
-At the same time, the duty supports stronger oversight by making it easier for HMRC to track, monitor, and regulate vape liquids across the supply chain.
-By placing all liquids into defined tax bands, the Government can apply consistent rules to pricing, labelling, and duty stamps from the moment the system begins.
+Like other excise duties, the vape tax will generate public revenue.
+It also strengthens oversight by making it easier for HMRC to track duty-paid vape liquids through the supply chain and confirm duty-stamp compliance.
+Because the duty is applied consistently to every millilitre of vape liquid, HMRC can enforce clear rules around pricing, labelling, and duty stamps from the moment the system begins.
+This creates a more transparent and predictable market for manufacturers, retailers, and customers alike.

 2026 Vape Tax Cost Calculator